20 Jan 8 Best Practices for Making Cloud Business VoIP Phone Systems More Secure

 On today’s worsening cyber threat landscape, security is a top-of-mind concern — and cloud business phone systems are fundamentally designed to be part of the solution.

 To that end, here are 8 best practices for making cloud business phone systems more secure against data leaks, malware attacks, and other threats:

 - Use Network Encryption

-The voice/data network should use both WPA-2 encryption and WPA password security, and all employees who use the VoIP phone system through their desktop, laptop, tablet or smartphone should have strong encryption protection.
+The voice/data network should use both WPA-2 encryption and WPA password security, and all employees who use the cloud phone system through their desktop, laptop, tablet or smartphone should have strong encryption protection.

 - Deploy a Next-Generation Security Gateway Appliance

 Next-generation security gateway appliances can be configured as a firewall, LAN or WAN router, VPN appliance, DHCP Server, DNS Server, and IDS/IPS with optional packages to deliver a high performance, high throughput front-line security architecture at a low price per gigabit.